-With only 60 graduates a year and 2 degree programs, food science technology attracts a small number of students in Pennsylvania.
+With only 64 graduates a year and 2 degree programs, Food Science Technology attracts a small number of students in Pennsylvania.

 Any student who is interested in Food Science Technology has to take a look at Pennsylvania State University - Main Campus.
 Food science tech graduates from Pennsylvania State University - Main Campus receive an earnings boost of about 11.9% over the typical income of food science technology majors.
 Prefer a large student body?
 This school has over 20,000 students on campus.